bleunguts/bleunguts/portfolio2013.md

 _ **Methodology** _ **:** Agile

-_ **Description** _ **:** WPF GUI development for LBG's core ecommerce FX system responsible for mark-up structuring and pricing model configuration.
-WPF GUI client interfacing via WCF Web services with the Java SOAP web server.
+_ **Description** _ **:** Developed the WPF GUI for Lloyds Banking Group’s core ecommerce FX system.
+This system was responsible for mark-up structuring and pricing model configuration, with the WPF GUI interfacing via WCF Web Services with the Java SOAP web server.

 _ **Projects** _ **:**

-- Implemented features related to Dodd Frank regulations with enhancements to the model pricing configuration module used by trading to configure the FX pricing models
+- Implemented features related to Dodd Frank regulations, enhancing the FX model pricing configuration module for tradures
-- Coordinated face-to-face with the trading desk to source requirements for a WPF custom control which presented traders with a hybrid dropdown and check box control with tool tips to help them select different pricing configurations
+- Collaberated with the trading desk to develop a custom WPF control that presented traders with a hybrid dropdown and checkbox control with instructional tooltips to help them select different pricing configurations.

 # Credit Agricole